seemoo-lab/watchwitch/ARTIFACT_EVALUATION.md

 ### Hardware Requirements

 A full setup would require an Apple Watch running watchOS 8 or earlier, a jailbroken iPhone running iOS with a root-ful jailbreak, and a rooted Android phone running Android 13 or later.
-For ease of review, we include an Apple Watch simulator in our Android App.
+For ease of review, we include an Apple Watch simulator in our Android app.
 If using the simulator, only an Android phone or emulator for Android 13 or later is required.
 Root access is not necessary in this case.

 ### Software Requirements